|Address||Bill Nicholson Way, 748 High Road, Tottenham, London|

 |Surface||Retractable football pitch (Desso GrassMaster hybrid grass pitch for football, and a synthetic turf surface underneath for NFL games and concerts)|

 The discussion of the potential White Hart Lane stadium expansion started in 2007.
 Almost immediately the fans and experts started talking about the alternative idea: the new stadium construction.
 Tottenham Hotspur not only wanted to expand and improve their old stadium.
 The area around the team’s home also needed investments.
 Finally, in 2015 the Northumberland Project was broken.
 It included the plan to construct one-of-a-kind multipurpose stadium, club shop, museum, residential apartments, 180 hotel rooms, and a college with a total budget of £300 million.
-Due to a number of factors including Brexit, the project became much more expensive–almost £1 billion and it should be finally completed in March of 2019.
+Due to several factors including Brexit, the project became much more expensive–almost £1 billion and it was finally completed in April of 2019.

 An enclosed asymmetric bowl is the shape of the new Tottenham Hotspur Stadium.
 Even though it’s a bowl, the ground has four separate stands.
 The ‘Home End’ is located at the South Stand.
 It has a single tier and it can host 17,500 fans–a record-breaking mark for the ground in the UK.
 The North Stand is split into three tiers and this side of the construction is slightly higher compared to the opposite side.
 The East and West Stands can boast with four tiers each.

-The innovational retractable football pitch will not only allow the stadium to host more events.
-It means the potential to host the events of completely different types, such as NFL games, exhibitions, concerts, and much more.
+The innovational retractable football pitch not only allows the stadium to host more events.
+It means the ability to host the events of completely different types, such as NFL games, exhibitions, concerts, and much more.

 When you want to buy a ticket to a new state-of-the-art venue such as Tottenham Hotspur Stadium, it’s always hard because that’s exactly what everyone else wants to do.
 And as we know the number of tickets is limited.
 StubHub is a perfect timesaving solution which can help you to get the tickets as easy as one-two-three.
 The prices there are normally higher but they are reasonable considering the rush.